Home > Analyses > Financial Services > The Hartford Financial Services Group, Inc.

 Key Products & Brands

-The Hartford Financial Services Group offers a diversified portfolio of insurance and investment products:
+The Hartford Financial Services Group offers a diversified range of insurance and investment products focused on commercial and personal customers:

 ProductDescription

-Commercial LinesWorkers’ compensation, property, automobile, liability, umbrella, bond, marine, livestock, reinsurance, and specialty coverages.
+Commercial LinesWorkers’ compensation, property, automobile, liability, umbrella, bond, marine, livestock, reinsurance.

-Personal LinesAutomobile, homeowners, and personal umbrella insurance through direct and agent channels.
+Personal LinesAutomobile, homeowners, and personal umbrella coverages via direct and agent channels.

-Group BenefitsGroup life, disability, and other coverages for employer groups and associations, including leave management solutions.
+Group BenefitsGroup life, disability, and other coverages for employer groups, associations, and affinity groups.

 Property & Casualty OtherCoverage for asbestos and environmental exposures.

-Hartford FundsInvestment products for retail and retirement accounts, including mutual funds and exchange-traded products.
+Hartford FundsInvestment products for retail and retirement accounts, including ETFs and advisory services.

 Main Competitors

-The sector includes 5 competitors, with the table below listing the top 5 leaders by market capitalization:
+There are 5 competitors in the financial services sector, with this table listing the top 10 leaders by market capitalization:

 CompetitorMarket Cap.